Corinne Sharabi

 Corinne is the Social Media and Content Lead at BLEND.
 She is dedicated to keeping global business professionals up to date on all things localization, translation, language and culture.

 Robots replacing humans is a hot topic these days, and translation was one of the forerunners in this machine versus human contest.
-The aim of any automation is to save time by removing the need for humans to undertake repetitive jobs in the workplace, freeing them up to focus on more important tasks.
+The aim of any automation technology, such as automatic language translation, is to save time by removing the need for humans to undertake repetitive jobs and processes in the workplace, freeing them up to focus on more important tasks.
 For example, with a little human help, machines can build cars on conveyor belts but have their limitations when it comes to designing and marketing them.
-The same is true of translation – automation definitely has its time and place.
+The same is true of translation – automation, including auto translation and the machine translation process, definitely has its time and place.

 Modern machine translation is well suited to very structured and technical content such as legal, financial, and IT work.
 It is also useful for internal communications where 100% accuracy can be overlooked in favor of speed.
-Its limitations become apparent when content is more creative and colloquial such as in branding, marketing, and any content that customers encounter.
+Its limitations become apparent when translated content is more creative and colloquial such as in branding, marketing language, and any content that customers encounter.
 Machine translation provides a useful and speedy starting point, but the results must be checked and edited by qualified human translators.
-These post-editors must not only check language accuracy and quality, but also that the content is properly localized – something still out of the reach of machine translation.
+These post-editors must not only check the original language for accuracy and quality, but also that the translated content is properly localized – something still out of the reach of machine translation.

 BLEND offers a structured combination of both machine and automatic translation online.
-We have a team of experienced and knowledgeable translators who work with the highest accuracy.
+We have a team of experienced and knowledgeable translators who do translation workflows with the highest accuracy.
 They begin with machine translations, and then review the results for accuracy, capture the context, add creativity, and ensure the final result is successfully localized to help your business evolve and grow.
-Contact us to discuss the right solution for your multilingual strategy.
+Contact us to discuss the right solution for your multilingual localization strategy.

 What our customers are saying